 Additionally, these claims should be billed with the HHA’s current Medicare and NPI numbers, which means the HHA won’t have to apply for any additional credentialing in order to successfully bill outpatient claims (hooray!).

-Filling out a Claim Form
+Filling Out a Claim Form for Outpatient Services

 If that’s not cheer-worthy enough, get this: submitting an outpatient HHA claim isn’t all that difficult.
 You simply fill out a fresh UB-04 form.
 When the UB-04 asks about the claim type, jot down 34X (where X denotes frequency), and fill out the rest of the form as directed.